-Since his dramatic Van Cliburn triumph, Mr. Nakamatsu’s brilliant but unassuming musicianship and his eclectic repertoire have made him a clear favorite throughout the world both on the concert circuit and in the recording studio.
-Mr. Nakamatsu has performed widely in North America, Europe and the Far East, collaborating with such conductors as James Conlon, Marek Janowski, Raymond Leppard, Stanislaw Skrowaczewski, Osmo Vänskä and Hans Vonk.
-He also performed at a White House concert hosted by President and Mrs. Clinton.
+Mr. Nakamatsu has performed widely in North and South America, Europe, and the Far East, collaborating with such conductors as James Conlon, Marek Janowski, Raymond Leppard, Stanislaw Skrowaczewski, Osmo Vänskä and Hans Vonk.
+He also performed a White House concert hosted by President and Mrs. Clinton.

-Jon Nakamatsu’s extensive recital tours throughout the United States and Europe have featured appearances in Carnegie Hall and Lincoln Center in New York City, at the Kennedy Center in Washington, DC and in cities such as Boston, Chicago, Cincinnati, Paris, London and Milan.
-He has also worked with various chamber ensembles - among them the Brentano, Tokyo, Kuss, Miami, Jupiter and Ying String Quartets - and has toured repeatedly with the Berlin Philharmonic Wind Quintet.
+Mr. Nakamatsu’s extensive recital tours throughout the U.S. and Europe have featured appearances in New York’s Carnegie Hall and Lincoln Center, Washington D.C.’s Kennedy Center, and in music centers and festivals worldwide.
+He has worked with various chamber ensembles - among them the Brentano, Tokyo, Kuss, Jupiter, Cypress, Prazak and Ying String Quartets - and has toured repeatedly with the Berlin Philharmonic Wind Quintet.
 Together with clarinetist Jon Manasse, Mr. Nakamatsu tours continually as a member of the Manasse/Nakamatsu Duo.
 The Duo also serves as Artistic Directors of the esteemed Cape Cod Chamber Music Festival in Massachusetts.

-Jon Nakamatsu studied privately with Marina Derryberry and has worked with Karl Ulrich Schnabel, son of the great pianist Arthur Schnabel.
-Mr. Nakamatsu is a graduate of Stanford University with a bachelor’s degree in German Studies and a master’s degree in Education.
+Mr. Nakamatsu studied privately with Marina Derryberry and has worked with Karl Ulrich Schnabel, son of the great pianist Artur Schnabel.
+He is a graduate of Stanford University with a bachelor’s degree in German Studies and a master’s degree in Education.